Kitware/CMake/Help/generator/Green Hills MULTI.rst

 as the root.
 If the toolset is not specified then the latest toolset found in ``GHS_TOOLSET_ROOT`` will be used.

+Cache variables that are used for toolset and target system customization:

 * ``GHS_TARGET_PLATFORM``

   | Defaults to ``integrity``.
   | Usual values are ``integrity``, ``threadx``, ``uvelosity``, ``velosity``,
     ``vxworks``, ``standalone``.

 * ``GHS_PRIMARY_TARGET``